radoslawkol/CoffeeLovers/README.md

 ## Story

 This is my first serious React project.
 I'm happy to finish it.
 I came across different problems connecting with styling and react logic.
 The most difficult part of website was creating Testimonials.js.
-I struggled with making working abd responsive carousel.
+I struggled with making working, responsive carousel.

 Thanks to this project I practiced the basis of React: useState, useEffect, Context API, Portals and react-router(v6).
 I also refreshed some SCSS knowledge.